shopxlabs/SHOPX_TCPeNFT_depricated/README.md

  - In terminal `cd path/to/project`
  - `truffle compile`.
 Will compile all contracts
  - `truffle migrate --reset`.
 Will deploy all contracts to testrpc network
  - `truffle test ./test/[fileName].js`.
 Will test all functions in that file

+ ### Deploy contracts to Ropsten:
+ - In terminal type  `truffle migrate --network testnet  --reset`.
+ - Copy splytManagerAddress and update in /splytcoreui/conifg/env/dev.js

  **Things to look out for: